Pete Golding

-Stephen Thomas Golding (born February 8, 1984) known as Pete Golding is an American football coach who currently serves as the defensive coordinator and inside linebackers coach for Ole Miss.
+Stephen Thomas Golding (born February 8, 1984) known as Pete Golding, is an American football coach who is the defensive coordinator and inside linebackers coach for Ole Miss.

 Playing career

 Golding was a four-year starter for the Delta State Statesmen from 2002 to 2005 at safety, racking up 285 career tackles to rank third in school history while recording nine career interceptions to finish fourth.
 In 2004, the free safety garnered All-Gulf South Conference honors after leading the team with 85 tackles with two interceptions and eight pass break-ups.
 As a senior in 2005, he tallied 81 tackles with five tackles-for-loss, two interceptions and two forced fumbles.

 Coaching career

 Golding began his coaching career as a graduate assistant on former Delta State head coach Rick Rhoades' staff in 2006.
 The Statesmen went 12–3 that season and advanced all the way to the NCAA Division II Semifinals before falling to eventual national champion Grand Valley State.